Matrilineality in Judaism: Modern period

-But Jacobs dismisses Cohen's suggestion that "the Tannaim were influenced by the Roman legal system..." and contends that "even if the Rabbis were familiar with the Roman law, they might have reacted to it [instead] by preserving the patrilineal principle, holding fast to their own system."
+Jacobs dismisses Cohen's suggestion that "the Tannaim were influenced by the Roman legal system..." and contends that "even if the Rabbis were familiar with the Roman law, they might have reacted to it [instead] by preserving the patrilineal principle, holding fast to their own system."
+Cohen's proposed connection to Roman law was also rejected by Michael Corinaldi, who noted a fundamental difference between Roman and rabbinic law: Roman law assigned matrilineal status in cases where no marriage exists and therefore the child is considered to have no father, whereas in rabbinic law a child's status is unaffected by whether the parents are married to each other.

 Instead, Jacobs offers another explanation.
 Jacobs believes that an Israelite man who married a non-Israelite woman and had a child, that woman and child were considered not part of the "family clan" and therefore were not considered Israelite: "A child born of a Jewish father and a gentile mother cannot be given the status of the father since the patrilineal principle is stated only with regard to unions within the clan.
 How can the father who steps out of the clan bestow a clan status on the child whom he sires?"

-Biological arguments for/against matrilineality

-Some matrilineal advocates have hypothesized that DNA may carry a specific genome from the mother that transmits Judaism.
-However, NIH researchers have sought but found no evidence that Judaism is transmitted genetically from either the mother or the father.
-(In any case, converts and their descendants would not have such DNA.)